catseye/NaNoGenLab/wikimedia-illustrations/README.md

 this script sleeps for 8 seconds after making any major HTTP request.

-NOTE 2: just because an image is categorized as _public domain_ on Wikimedia Commons _does not_ mean it is in the public domain.
+NOTE 2: just because an image is categorized as _public domain_ on Wikimedia Commons _does not_ mean it is necessarily in the public domain.
+It's always a good idea to double-check.

     $ ./wikimedia-illustrations.py mkindex "PD-Art_(PD-Japan)"
     http://commons.wikimedia.org/wiki/Category:PD-Art_(PD-Japan)